 For those doing business in the 21st century, automation is the name of the game.
 It applies to more general areas of business such as manufacturing and inventory control but it also applies to more technical areas of IT such as web application security.
-Any time a business process is not automated, it costs more time, effort, and money – resources that cannot be squandered.
+Anytime a business process is not automated, it costs more time, effort, and money – resources that cannot be squandered.

-When people are involved in accomplishing business tasks, especially skilled labor in the case of web application security and penetration testing, it creates a considerable burden on everyone.
+When people are involved in accomplishing business tasks, especially skilled labour in the case of web application security and penetration testing, it creates a considerable burden on everyone.
 Looking at web vulnerability testing, many resources are required during:

 - Project scoping